csiro/ClassicHCAS/README.md

 # ClassicHCAS
 ## The Classic Habitat Condition Assessment System (HCAS)

-The package `ClassicHCAS` offers a range of functions for generating habitat condition...
+The `ClassicHCAS` package provides a comprehensive suite of functions for assessing habitat condition using remote sensing indices and reference ecosystem samples.
+This package is a complete re-write of CSIRO’s earlier software collection, HCAS, originally developed by Tom Harwood.
+All the tools and functions from the previous HCAS software are now available in this R package, which supports a variety of data formats.

 **Note**: The `ClassicHCAS` package is still under active development, so the user interface might completely change.